 You can use the MHS Nurse Advice Line unless you are enrolled in the US Family Health Plan.

 After you reach a nurse, view a secure summary of your health care advice at MHSNurseAdviceLine.com.

 Do you have a sick child?

-- You can talk to nurses with pediatric training.
+- You can talk to a registered nurse.

 - We can call you back after a few hours to check on your child.

 - If you need an appointment for urgent care within 24 hours, we can help.

 Do you need health care advice while traveling?

 Contact the MHS Nurse Advice Line for care advice at any hour or day of the week.
 We can assist you in finding local care services as necessary.

 If you’re traveling overseas, you may contact the MHS Nurse Advice Line for health care advice.
 If you need care outside the military health system, the MHS Nurse Advice Line will coordinate with the TRICARE Overseas Managed Care Support Contractor.